 Lung cancers are not necessarily linked to radiation, of course, even in those who received radiation therapy.
 But the fact remains: More people are surviving cancer than in generations past, only to find they face sometimes-unexpected health problems down the road, often from the treatment itself.

 Only by monitoring cancer survivors, and taking note of their needs, can physicians identify the illnesses and conditions to which they might be more susceptible.

 When it comes to lung cancer, radiation therapy for breast cancer is indeed one of the risk factors, physicians have learned, said Dan J. Raz, M.D., also co-director of City of Hope's Lung Cancer and Thoracic Oncology Program.

 “There is a small increased risk of lung cancer in women who have had radiation for breast cancer on the same side as the prior breast cancer,” he said, and the connection is supported by medical literature.

 Many women, and their primary care physicians, may be unaware of that risk.
 That brings us back to the need for increased studies of people who have survived cancer.

 City of Hope’s Center for Cancer Survivorship studies the challenges faced by former cancer patients, including treatment-related health problems, which can include osteoporosis, heart disease and secondary cancers.

-“I had been cancer-free for 20 years," Susan says in the video above.
+“I had been cancer-free for 20 years," the former breast cancer patient said.
 "I just went in for my usual checkup, and that’s when I was diagnosed with lung cancer. ...
 I thought it was only smokers, so we had to get a fast education.”